GoogleCloudPlatform/podcast/site/content/post/episode-95-sourcegraph-with-quinn-slack/index.md

 FRANCESC: Instead of only just warning, but you can actually say, OK, just drop that, add a rule, close that port.
 So perfect, it's very, very nice and completely open source.
 And I wonder if it's written in Go.
 It's probably written in Go.

 MARK: Yeah, while you're looking that up, I will talk about the last one.
-There is a "Medium" article by-- I'm going to read the name off the post here-- Christopher Grant, or possibly Grant, depending on which country he comes from, talking about building global Kubernetes in three steps on Google Cloud Platform.
+There is a "Medium" article by-- I'm going to read the name off the post here-- Christopher Grant, or possibly Grant, depending on which country he comes from, talking about building global Kubernetes in three steps on Google Cloud.
 I particularly like this.
 Because I was literally reading this morning about how to set up federated clusters in Kubernetes.

 And I was pulling my hair out trying to work out, what's just the simple steps for how to do this.
 He's written a "Medium" post that shows you how to use kubefed, basically just step, by step, by step.
 This is how you set up each of the clusters.
 This is how you create aliases for them, join them up, and then deploy your application across the several clusters that span the globe, which was just super nice to use.